 Team Spirit: A running theme throughout the series.
 It's especially important to Kuroko.

 Teen Genius: Both Hanamiya Maktoto and Seto Kentaro of Kirisaki Daiichi, with Seto having an IQ of 160.

 Those Three Guys: Furihata, Kawahara, and Fukuda—the other three Seirin freshman besides Kuroko and Kagami.

 Title Drop: In every single chapter.
 You just have to look for it.

-The last page of chapter 227 gets a special mention though; not only does it drop the chapter's title (which is itself a Call Back to chapter 1), Akashi drops the title of the series itself.
+The last page of Quarter 227 gets a special mention though; not only does it drop the chapter's title (which is itself a Call Back to Quarter 1), Akashi drops the title of the series itself.
 Especially notable in that the Akashi at that point was on a First Name Basis with Kuroko and yet still used his last name then.